-From Lake Garda, we travelled on to Orbetello which is a small Tuscan town in an area known as the Maremma, in the southern province of Grosetto.
+From Lake Garda, we travelled on to Orbetello, a small Tuscan town located in the Maremma area, southern province of Grosseto.

 Click here to see the details of the campsites we used.